FeatureBaseDB/featurebase/docs/data-model.md

 where c.Make = 'Ford'
 ```

-can be accomplished with a Pilosa query like this (note that [Sum](/docs/query-language#sum) returns both the sum and count, from which the average is easily computed):
+can be accomplished with a Pilosa query like this (note that [Sum](../query-language/#sum) returns a json object containing both the sum and count, from which the average is easily computed):

 ```pql
 Sum(Bitmap(frame="Car-Make", row=[Ford]), frame=Default, field=Age)